CHEER-Hub/cheerkf/docs/hazardsthrust.md

 ```

 ## Units
-The units of the wind speeds are m/s, at a vertical level 10-meter, and representing a 10-minute averaging period.
+ - Wind speeds are m/s, at a vertical level 10-meter, and representing a 10-minute averaging period.
 Both open-terrain and open-water are provided.

-The water levels (columns 5-7) are in meters relative to either the ground / terrain level (for inundation) or MSL for the Surge Water Level.
+ - Water levels (columns 5-7) are in meters relative to either the ground / terrain level (for inundation) or MSL for the Surge Water Level.
 Dry values are indicated with a flag of -9999.

 ### Variable definitions: